NicholasRabbit/Computer-Architecture/CSAPP/Notes of Labs.md

  11 ec 17 40 00   /* the return address of touch2 */
 ```

-2.1) Then I found that my cookie value had been already loaded to `0x6044e4`.
+2.1) Then I found that my cookie value had been already loaded at `0x6044e4`.

 ```assembly
 00000000004017ec <touch2>: